gholme4/mongog/README.md

 Overview
 -----------
 Mongo-G is a standalone Node.JS app built with Express and EJS.
-It's a GUI wrapper that abstracts common MongoDB functions.
+It's a GUI wrapper inspired by [RockMongo](http://rockmongo.com "RockMongo") that abstracts common MongoDB functions.
 Users can manage databases, collections, and documents.

 Setup
 -----------